mcpzi/Podonator/README.md

 ### GUI Version

-Run ```PodonatorGUI.py``` the output path and camera IDs are set inside the GUI.
+Simply run ```PodonatorGUI.py```, the output path and camera IDs are to be set inside the GUI.
 Rename to ```PodonatorGUI.pyw``` to get rid of the console window (but you won't see any console output).
-Click on "Acquire" the press the Space bar to capture the images or press Esc to exit.
+Click on "Acquire" then press the Space bar to capture the images or press Esc to exit.

 ### CLI
 Run the script (use the parameters below if needed), press the Space bar to capture the images or press Esc to exit.